nsat/space-services-user-guide/Fundamentals.md

 # Fundamentals

-In simple terms, applications are deployed to the satellite, time is scheduled to run the applications, and the output is downloaded to AWS S3.
+In simple terms, applications are deployed to the satellite, a time window is scheduled to run the applications, and the output is downloaded to AWS S3.
 Applications have access to satellite hardware and telemetry.

 Everything happens as time windows on a schedule.
 The schedule holds all upcoming contact windows with the ground (and other satellites), and all reservation windows made by users.
 Users reserve specific hardware over a time window on a satellite.
 The schedule is synchronized with the satellite at each contact.